seanhess/seanhess.github.com/_posts/2015-08-05-practical-haskell-editors.md

     $ cd ~
     $ stack setup
-    Using latest snapshot resolver: lts-2.21
-    Writing global (non-project-specific) config file to: /Users/seanhess/.stack/global/stack.yaml
-    Note: You can change the snapshot via the resolver field there.
-    Downloading lts-2.21 build plan ...

-We need to change the resolver in our global `stack.yaml` file so we get the latest version of hdevtools.
-Open `~/.stack/global/stack.yaml` and change the resolver field to a recent nightly build.

-    flags: {}
-    packages: []
-    extra-deps: []
-    resolver: nightly-2015-08-07

-Now run stack setup again

-    $ stack setup
+    Run from outside a project, using implicit global config Using resolver: lts-3.1 from global config file: /Users/seanhess/.stack/global/stack.yaml stack will use a locally installed GHC
+    For more information on paths, see 'stack path' and 'stack exec env' To use this GHC and packages outside of a project, consider using: stack ghc, stack ghci, stack runghc, or stack exec

 Then install hdevtools

     $ stack install hdevtools
-    Using resolver: nightly-2015-08-07 from global config file: /Users/seanhess/.stack/global/stack.yaml Copying from /Users/seanhess/.stack/snapshots/x86_64-osx/nightly-2015-08-07/7.10.2/bin/hdevtools to /Users/seanhess/.local/bin/hdevtools
+    Run from outside a project, using implicit global config Using resolver: lts-3.1 from global config file: /Users/seanhess/.stack/global/stack.yaml
+    NOTE: the install command is functionally equivalent to 'build --copy-bins' syb-0.5.1: download
+    ...
+    Completed all 5 actions.
+    Copying from /Users/seanhess/.stack/snapshots/x86_64-osx/lts-3.1/7.10.2/bin/hdevtools to /Users/seanhess/.local/bin/hdevtools

-    Installed executables to /Users/seanhess/.local/bin/:
+    Copied executables to /Users/seanhess/.local/bin/:
     - hdevtools

 We need to add `~/.local/bin` to our PATH so our text editor can find the `hdevtools` executable.
 On OSX, open `~/.bash_profile` and add this line: